Cough and Cold Remedies

 Decongestants

 Decongestants are helpful to reduce a stuffed up nose and congestion that is often present with coughs and colds.
 They act to constrict dilated blood vessels in the nose and can help you breathe easier.
-Decongestants that may be present in oral medications include: Some of the side effects to be aware of with decongestants include heart palpitations, nervousness and insomnia.
-As with any cough or cold remedy, be sure to take a decongestant exactly as directed and this can help to prevent overuse and side effects.
+Decongestants that may be present in oral medications include:

 Natural Immune Boosters